-Here’s how a discount dental plan can help with cosmetic dental work:
+How can a discount dental plan help with cosmetic dental work?

 If there is a cosmetic procedure you need that is not covered by your dental insurance policy, use a discount dental plan to get 15-20% off, or more.
 It might not seem like a lot, but if you have a procedure that would cost $2,000, a 20% discount would save you $400 immediately.
 Imagine what you could do with that money!